edezekiel/gatsby-netlify-blog/src/pages/posts/2020-02-28-Project-Palomar.md

 ## Agile Methodologies

 One of my favorite parts about working on this project was the development process my team used.
 We went all-in with agile methodologies.
-We intentionally modeled our development life-cyle based on the [Extreme Programming](http://www.extremeprogramming.org/) flavor of Agile.
+We intentionally modeled our development life-cycle based on the [Extreme Programming](http://www.extremeprogramming.org/) flavor of Agile.

 ### Methodologies